-The exposure of public people is evaluated by the calculation using the amounts of discharged air and liquid radioactive materials.
-And all the amounts of discharged radioactive materials and evaluated dose values of the public are reported to the Government and the local governments.
-In addition, most of the organizations that operate research reactors set up the environmental measurement apparatuses, such as monitoring stations or monitoring posts, inside and outside of the site, and they are keeping observation on radiation level and others all the time.
+Exposure to the public is evaluated based on atmospheric and liquid discharges.
+The amount of radioactivity discharge and the evaluated dose to the public are reported to the Government and the local governments.
+In addition, most of the organizations that operate research reactors set up environmental stations or posts both internally and external to the site, for ongoing observation of parameters such as radiation level and others.

-In emergency situations, such as fire, earthquake or any troubles inside the facility, all the members of the facility will gather immediately at any time and engage in the recovery work.
-The training on emergency preparedness is also conducted once or twice a year to keep workers' motivation in good condition.
+In emergency situations, such as fire, earthquake or any disturbances within the facility, all of that facility must gather immediately and engage in the recovery work.
+The training on emergency preparedness is also conducted once or twice every year to maintain workers' motivation.